DanDaManTran/11-week-constructor/README.md

 ### Instructions

+1. Create a github repository named "shapes".
+Initiated it with readme.md and a .gitignore.
+Select Node for the option when initiated with a .gitignore.

+For the remaining steps, each constructor should be in its own file.
+You should use `module.exports` to make a constructor available to other files. `require` will allow you to import or include one constructor in another file.
+We covered `module.exports` and `require` in week 10.

-1. Create a Shape constructor.
+2. Create a Shape constructor.
 It should have a property called type.
 Attach a function, called get_type, such that any Shape will be able to call it.
    Just fill it in with a return statement for now.

-2. Create Triangle and Square constructors.
+3. Create Triangle and Square constructors.
 The triangles should set the properties side1, side2, and side3 for its side lengths.
    Do the same for Square.

-3. Set the prototype of both of these objects equal to a new Shape().
+4. Set the prototype of both of these objects equal to a new Shape().

-4. Turn your attention to Shape.get_type.
+5. Turn your attention to Shape.get_type.
 This function should return the type of the shape that it's called on--but only be defined on Shape.

    To do this, read about the Object.prototype.constructor property on MDN: